 In 2008, Imation pushed these innovations even further with the Imation Atom flash drive, enabling users to store up to 8GB on a drive the size of a paper clip.

 Corporate IT departments were increasingly turning to storage networks, and Imation stayed in the vanguard.
-We helped shap the technology for new, standards-based magnetic tape media, including Ultrium™ LTO and DLtape™ cartridges.
+We helped shape the technology for new, standards-based magnetic tape media, including LTO Ultrium™ cartridges.
 In the data center, IBM selected Imation to develop and supply extended-length 3590 cartridges, and named Imation as its global branded media distributor, leveraging Imation’s strength as a global supplier.

 In 2005, Imation introduced its Tera Angstrom™ technology, the result of a $50M investment in advanced tape coating technology to meet rising storage needs.
-The 2008 result: the ability to put a terabyte of data on a single tape cartridge.
+The result was the ability to put multiple terabytes of data on a single tape cartridge.

 IMATION TODAY AND BEYOND

-In 2011, Imation reinforced its strategy as a global company focused on scalable data storage and data security.
+In the 2010s, Imation reinforced its strategy as a global company focused on scalable data storage and data security.
 We made key investments in technology both in through organic development in our laboratories and through acquisitions.

 We are well on our way to achieving our vision as a leading global technology company that helps people and organizations store, protect and connect their digital world.